pat/ruby-event-guides/railscamp/README.md

 - Does Ruby Australia have insurance that covers the event?
 Is additional insurance required?

+  Ruby Australia has insurance for all events run under its banner, which includes Rails Camps.
+It is _possible_ that you may require additional insurance if your venue requests it - if this happens, the Ruby Australia committee will be able to help you sort it out.

 - Do I *have to* charge GST?

   Yes.
 Your ticket prices must include GST.
 10% of the ticket price is not yours to spend.
 Budget for this.

 - Where can I get hold of the @railscamp_au Twitter account details?

   Contact the previous Rails Camp organisers.
-Ruby AU is working on a better thing for this.
+Ruby Australia is working on a better thing for this.